gutierrez-arcelus-lab/bcellactivation/mgb_biobank/README.md

 ### 1.2.
 Merge VCFs

-Then we merge the VCFs from 1000G and MGB for each chromosome, for the set of variants present in all VCFs (intersect), is run LD pruning with plink.
+Then we merge the VCFs from 1000G and MGB for each chromosome, for the set of variants present in all VCFs (intersect), and run LD pruning with plink.

 This step is carried out by the script `merge_mgb_1000G.slurm`.

 ### 1.3.
 Concatenate